camunda/camunda-docs/docs/apis-tools/web-modeler-api/authentication.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

 All Web Modeler API requests require authentication.
-To authenticate, generate a JWT token depending on your environment and pass it in each request.
+To authenticate, generate a [JSON Web Token (JWT)](https://jwt.io/introduction/) depending on your environment and pass it in each request.

 ## Generating a token